srImathE satakOpAya nama:

 aNangu – like possessed by some divine force

-Adum – dancing
+Adum – will dance

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)